-For general information, schedules, and even last minute event cancellations, please visit our website @ www.mersnj.us and follow it to the MEMS, Athletic link.
+For general information, schedules, and even last-minute event cancellations, please visit our MEMS Athletic link on our website.

 FIRE DRILLS, LOCKDOWNS AND EVACUATION PROCEDURES

 It is required by New Jersey to conduct fire drills, emergency evacuations and lockdown drills.
 It is the purpose of these drills to prepare the student body to meet any emergency situation.
 During any drill or emergency that occurs, students are directed to follow all instructions as given to them from the MEMS teachers and staff, who have been trained in all emergency procedures.